Tucho72/RT_LEDS_API/README.md

 - Smart Camera NI-17XX
 - Monochrome/Color Smart Camera ISC-178X

-> Note: If you do not see your NI Linux RT Controller you can review the [Real-Time Controllers and Real-Time Operating System Compatibility][NI-Linux-RT-OS-Compatibility] to confirm compatibility.
+> Note: Only NI Linux RT controllers (Intelx64 and ARM based) support this API, you can take a look at [Real-Time Controllers and Real-Time Operating System Compatibility][NI-Linux-RT-OS-Compatibility] to confirm compatibility.

 # Using the API